Construction of smooth chiral finite-time blow-up solutions to Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

 For the nonlinear solution $v(t)$ and its nonlinear adapted derivative $v_{1}=\bfD_{v}v$, we will use the decompositions \eqref{eq:intro-v-decom-1}--\eqref{eq:intro-v1-decom} introduced in Step~2.
 We impose six orthogonality conditions on $\eps$ so that the mapping $\eps\mapsto A_{Q}L_{Q}\eps$ (in Step 1) is one-to-one.
 In more technical terms, we choose local orthogonality conditions to have coercivity estimates for $A_{Q}L_{Q}$.

 Ideally, we hope to work only with the decompositions \eqref{eq:intro-v-decom-2} and \eqref{eq:intro-v1-decom} because they provide more refined information on the structure of solutions.
-However, as we did not truncate the modified profiles (in order to avoid serious cut-off problems in the dynamical analysis), these decompositions make sense only in local $L^{2}$ spaces (or together with more regularity, say in $\dot{H}^{2}$ and $\dot{H}^{1}$, respectively).
-Then, the fact that the nonlinear analysis cannot be closed in $\dot{H}^{2}$ forces us to use the (global) $L^{2}$ space decomposition anyway, which we use the simpler and rougher one \eqref{eq:intro-v-decom-1}.
-In other words, we decompose solutions \emph{depending on topologies}.
+However, since we did not truncate the modified profiles (to avoid serious cut-off problems in the dynamical analysis), these decompositions make sense only in local $L^{2}$ spaces (or together with more regularity, say in $\dot{H}^{2}$ and $\dot{H}^{1}$, respectively).
+Then, the fact that the nonlinear analysis cannot be closed in $\dot{H}^{2}$ forces us to use the (global) $L^{2}$ space decomposition.
+For this $L^2$ space, we use a simpler and rougher decomposition, \eqref{eq:intro-v-decom-1}.
+In other words, we decompose the solutions \emph{depending on topologies}.

 We will construct blow-up solutions by \emph{bootstrapping} some controls on the modulation parameters and the radiation, together with a \emph{topological argument}.
 The first set of controls is